 Although some offer a free consultation, paying a company for credit repair services should be a last resort.
 That's because, with the correct information, you can do many of the same tactics the company would do on your own behalf.

 Besides, no company can guarantee it can remove a negative mark from Wakefield & Associates or any other collector on your credit report.
-If the debt is accurate, the mark could remain on your credit history for seven to 10 years.
+If the debt is accurate, the mark could remain on your credit history for seven years.

 Suppose a collection attempt is made.
 In that situation, it will be easier to find errors in debt validation letters and dispute the record if you know your debts, their age, and status.
 A free way to check your credit history is by ordering a copy of your credit report from a credit reporting bureau.
 You’re entitled to a free report every 12 months.[11]

 Yes, Wakefield & Associates can sue you for nonpayment.
-If it wins a judgment against you, it might be able to garnish your wages and bank account.
+If it wins a judgment against you, it might be able to garnish your wages and bank account.[13]
+State exemptions may protect some wages or property – such as money in a bank account – from garnishment.

 However, the company cannot garnish your Social Security or Supplemental Security Income benefits, veterans benefits, military annuities, survivors benefits, federal student aid, federal disaster assistance, railroad retirement benefits, or any benefits from the Office of Personnel Management.